 3.2.
 One-Handed Mode

-A new one-handed mode will make it easier to navigate and use larger devices with a single hand.
-This feature is particularly useful for phablet users.
+A dedicated one-handed mode will simplify navigation on larger screens, making it easier to operate big phones with a single hand—especially useful for phablet owners.

 3.3.
 Enhanced Multitasking